The Preserved Glaciation of the Ice Age

-This was possible because the sea level was 110m or more lower and the glacier's tongue was advancing over ground above sea level.
+This was possible because the sea level was 120m lower than its current level and the glacier's tongue was advancing over ground above sea level.
 The glacier left a massive terminal moraine complex that is now 55m under the Tasman Sea and lateral moraines that make up the seaward end of Yates Point.
 These have been aged at approx 18,000 YA (see p.170).

 As the glacier retreated from its last glacial maximum 4km west of the Sound's mouth a pro-glacial freshwater lake was probably formed in the Entrance Basin.

 As the glacier retreated further and the massive pressure of ice was removed from the towering walls of the Sound these became 'more susceptible to failure, with landslides contributing to thick units of diamicton [poorly sorted muddy/sandy sediments] which were left to blanket the underlying bedrock' (Dykstra p.174) .

 The glacier retreated further and left the sill that is apparent midway down the Sound between the Dale and the Stirling Basins.
 This would have been caused by a temporary halt in the glacier's retreat allowing the accumulation of a mid-point terminal moraine.

 The early part of the retreat to Dale Basin probably occurred at a minimum rate of 2.4km per thousand years.
 Thereafter the rising sea level in the deep Stirling Basin would have created buoyancy-driven iceberg calving and a rate of retreat in the region of 8km in 500 years.